parisa-mohamadi/RebtelAssignment/README.md

 1. Select "Run" to execute the tests.

 ## Contributing
 Contributions are welcome!
-If you find any issues or want to add new features, feel free to open a pull request.
+If you find any issues or want to add new features, feel free to reach out to me at mohamadiparisa312@gmail.com.